Close menu

 Scalability

-Ask yourself the following question: which will allow you to easily expand and restructure information as needed when your company grows?
+Ask yourself the following question: which will allow you to quickly expand and restructure information as needed when your company grows?
 Weed out any options that pose a risk for holding your business back from being the best it can be.

 Pricing

-Although it is the most obvious component to consider when choosing a knowledge base, it is among the most important.
+Although it is the most apparent component to consider when choosing a knowledge base, it is among the most important.
 This is because the most expensive option does not equate to being the best in the industry, just as the cheapest may or may not be the worst.